howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_6.md

     return null;
 }
 ```
 Here we are looping over the constant `USER_CONFIG` that we defined earlier and pulling out the `$userData`.
-The `$userKey` variable holds the user key of each user.
+The `$userKey` variable holds the user reference of each user.
 Once the login is submitted we need check the supplied `$username` against the `$userData['username']` and the supplied `$password` against `$userData['password']`.
 If both match then we can return the `$userKey`.

-After this changing `common.php` re-run `make tests`.
+After changing `common.php` re-run `make tests`.
 All tests should now pass.

-So far we have tested the correct details and empty details.
+So far we have tested getting a user with correct details and empty details.
 Let's also test incorrect details.

 Create the following test in `UserTest.php`